-Jack Bullen aims to explore the portrayal of movement, transcribing Roudolph Laban’s theory of dynamics into paint, and reflecting on the relationship between dance and painting.
+Jack Bullen’s current practise explores the portrayal of movement, transcribing Austro-Hungarian movement analyst Rudolf Laban’s theory of dynamics into paint, and reflecting on the relationship between dance and painting.

 Working in conjunction with practising dance artist, Agnese Lanza, Bullen choreographs dance pieces that are then used as the visual stimulus for series of mono-prints and paintings attempting to describe the dynamics of both dancers.
 Movement is explored through performance, sketches, long exposure photographs, other media and mono-prints acting as a rehearsal for the final work.